theproductcoach/PM-Skills-Demo/AB Testing Case Study/Case Study.md

-# My A/B Testing Case Study: Button Color Experiment
+# A/B Testing Case Study: Button Colour Experiment

 ## Introduction

-In this case study, I will delve into a straightforward A/B testing experiment that I conducted to identify the ideal color for a website button.
-In this experiment, I presented users with two different button colors, blue and green, each having an equal 50% chance of appearing.
-I meticulously tracked which button users clicked on to evaluate the influence of button color on user engagement and interaction.
+In this case study, I will delve into a straightforward A/B testing experiment to compare two colours for a website button.
+In the experiment, I present users with two different button colors, blue and green, each having an equal 50% chance of appearing.
+I then tracked which button users clicked on to evaluate the influence of button colour on user engagement and interaction.

-This case study mirrors real-life testing scenarios commonly encountered in workflows.
-For instance, it simulates situations where one might want to assess whether the color or placement of an 'add to cart' button impacts conversion rates.
+This simplified case study mirrors real-life testing scenarios commonly encountered in workflows.
+For instance, it simulates situations where one might want to assess whether the colour or placement of an 'add to cart' button impacts conversion rates.

 ## Experiment Setup